-He specializes on studying the impacts of humans on the aquatic environment, water quality, and the ecology of plants and algae in wetlands and lakes.
-He has published articles in scientific journals and has contributed to three books.
-He is a member of the Society of Wetland Scientists and the International Society of Limnology.
-He is involved actively in water policy development, being the founding Chair of the Lake Manitoba Stewardship Board, and a member of the Lake Manitoba Lake St. Martin Regulation Review Committee, Manitoba Water Council, and the International Red River Board of the Canada-US International Joint Commission.
+He researches the impacts of humans on the aquatic environment, water quality, and the ecology of plants and algae in wetlands and lakes.
+He has published articles in scientific journals and has contributed to three scientific books.
+He is a member of the Society of Wetland Scientists.
+He was a member of the Lake Manitoba Regulation Review Advisory Committee (2001-2004), founding Chair of the Lake Manitoba Stewardship Board (2007-2012), a member of the Lake Manitoba Lake St. Martin Regulation Review Committee (2011-2013), member (2007-2014) and Chair (2014-2018) of the Manitoba Water Council, and member of the International Red River Board of the Canada-US International Joint Commission (2003-2018).

 Reginald Buller: The Poet-Scientist of Mushroom City